JStonham/notes/README.md

 1. `export PATH=$PATH:$HOME/scripts`
 1. `export PATH=$HOME/scripts:$PATH`
-1. `export PATH=$PATH:.`
-1. `export PATH=.:$PATH`

 The first command will add `$HOME/scripts` to the end of the `$PATH` variable.

 The second command will add `$HOME/scripts` to the beginning of the `$PATH` variable.

-The third command will add the directory you are currently in to the end of the `$PATH` variable.

-The fourth command will add the directory you are currently in to the beginning of the `$PATH` variable.
+It is better to add new directories to the end of your path (first command) as the path is scanned in order from left to right.
+The first file to be executed will be the first executable file in the first directory.
+It's important to add new directories to the end to avoid accidentally overwriting built-in commands that your computer depends on.

 ### Exporting Environment Variables to Sub Shells